JakeHendy/jakehendy.github.io/about.md

 Hey there!
 You're checking out my about page.
 That's good right?
 Right... yeah.
 Right!

 # Who are you?
 Me, I'm Jake Hendy.
-I'm 18 and live in Exeter, United Kingdom.
+I'm 20 and live in Exeter, United Kingdom.
 I can code in a myriad of languages, but by day I use Java, HTML, CSS and JavaScript.
 I started off with C# and I'm learning Objective-C.

-I can also make some pixels dance to my tune if the situation calls for it.
-I'd like to do more of this too!

-Outside of my day job I play plenty of games, hang out with friends, attend many [Les Mills](http://www.lesmills.com) classes and fight crime in a very snazzy cape.
-Okay, that last one was a lie.
-I don't have a cape.
+When I'm not working for the [Met Office](http://www.metoffice.gov.uk), I may be at the gym.
+I'm a fully qualified [Les Mills](http://www.lesmills.com) BodyCOMBAT instructor.
+I also play plenty of games, enjoy a good drive and spending time with with my girlfriend.

 # This site looks familiar
 Yeah it's an awesome theme called [Lanyon](http://lanyon.getpoole.com) from [Mark Otto](https://twitter.com/mdo).
 Perhaps in the future I'll write my own, but for now I really like this one.

 # What games do you play?!
 You, you asked.
 Alright.
-Well...

-* Counter Strike: Global Offensive
-* Battlefield 4
-* Minecraft
-    * Check out The Mindcrack Crack Pack.
-Great fun, great fun.
-* Watch Dogs
-* League of Legends
-* Something else that's probably a flash in a pan.
-Who knows.
+I mainly play Counter Strike: Global Offensive.
+I'm (currently) ranked at Supreme Master First Class.
+I've played Battlefield 4 before, hop in to Minecraft every now and again along with Cities: Skylines.

 # Cool, can I come stalk you some place?
 Well, if you insist.
-My twitter is [@JakeHendy](https://twitter.com/JakeHendy), my Steam name is Fluxi[E] (don't ask), my Origin name is MrJakeHendy, my GitHub account is [JakeHendy](https://www.github.com/JakeHendy) too.
-Although I don't push much out to GitHub at the moment.
+My twitter is [@JakeHendy](https://twitter.com/JakeHendy), my GitHub account is [JakeHendy](https://www.github.com/JakeHendy).
+I'll be setting up a LinkedIn at some point.